fastweed/docs/README.md

 ## Store Pickup or Local Delivery

-Vendors in the US offer their products by Store Pickup and/or Local Delivery.
-When browsing the category and search pages, you can filter products to show only the products that are available for store pickup or local delivery, whatever you prefer.
-Both options show by default of course.
-On the product, cart, and checkout pages, you will be able to see which products are available for store pickup and/or for local delivery by the vendors as well.
+Vendors offer their products for Store Pickup and/or for Local Delivery.
+When browsing category and search pages, you are able to filter the results to show only the products that are available for store pickup or local delivery, whatever you prefer.
+Both options are displayed by default of course.
+On the product, cart, and checkout pages, you will be able to see which products are available for store pickup and/or for local delivery as well.

 ## Medical or Recreational

-You can also filter which products are available for medical patients and for recreational patients.
+You can also filter products based on which products are available for medical patients and for recreational patients.

 ## Same Product, Different Sellers